5 Steps To Getting Started With Email Marketing

-Manually sending out emails to your list can be time-consuming and can very quickly become a pain in the bandwidth.
-But don’t fret, through the beauty of technology, there’s a better way.
+Manually sending out emails to your list can be time-consuming and quickly become a pain in the bandwidth.
+But don’t fret.
+Through the beauty of technology, there’s a better way.

 Enter the humble autoresponder.
 An autoresponder allows you to set up a chain of emails that get sent out to your list on autopilot.
 This allows you to build a series of your best-performing emails that get sent out like clockwork to every new person who signs up to receive them.

 Sending out emails on autopilot doesn’t mean you have to default to making them devoid of life though, remember to keep them filled with personality and value.

 5. A/B Test Your Campaign For Maximum Effect